 As the 100 year anniversary of the first World War is upon us, I started to research where my grandfather Joseph Henry Down had been stationed during the War.
 The Canadian government is digitizing all the service records for the soldiers of the first world war.
 This is good and bad news.
 Good news that the files will be available for free online.
 Bad news because they are not available to the public while they are being digitized.
 Because my grandfather's surname starts with a "D", these records are unavailable at this time.
 So, I have taken much of my information from the Official History of the Canadian Army in the First World War Canadian Expeditionary Force 1914 - 1919 book, by Colonel G. W. L. Nicholson.

 Joseph was born September 23, 1889 in Toronto.
-He was married to Bertha Busby in 1910.
+He was married to Bertha Snider (nee Busby) in 1911.
 Bertha was a widow with 2 girls, Mildred and Marjory.
 Joseph and Bertha had 3 children: Charles, Geraldine "Dolly" and Joseph.
 It should be noted that his son, Joseph, was born in December 1914 and his father probably didn't see his son.

 On August 4, 1914, England declared war on Germany.
 Shortly after that Samuel Hughes, the Canadian Minister of Militia and Defence ordered that a recruitment settlement be established at Valcartier, Quebec.